chrisba11/terraform-feature-stacks/infra/README.md

 1. **CloudFormation Initialization**: Use the `cfn` directory to set up Terraform state management resources within AWS.
 2. **Terraform Implementation**: Manage and provision the majority of infrastructure via the Terraform stacks in the `tf/stacks` directory.
-3. **Documentation Updates**: Regularly run the `update_tf_docs.sh` script to keep Terraform documentation in sync with the current configurations.
+3. **Documentation Updates**: Regularly run the `update-tf-docs.sh` script to keep Terraform documentation in sync with the current configurations.

 ## Best Practices